canonn-science/CAPIv2-Docs/docs/report/reporting-to-canonn.md

 # Reporting to Canonn

-Below we will break down the process of sendings to Canonn on a site by site basis, along with sendings for data we may not have.
+Below we will break down the process of sending reports to Canonn on a site by site basis, along with sending reports for data we may not have.

 ## Breakdown of Report Fields